Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.3 Check /etc/hostname and /etc/hosts

-- `/etc/hostname` should contain the short name of the build machine as it will appear on the build report (e.g. `nebbiolo1` or `rex3`).
+- `/etc/hostname` should contain the short name of the build machine as it will appear on the build report (e.g. `nebbiolo1`).
-  Note that you will need to make sure to set `BBS_NODE_HOSTNAME` to the same value when you configure BBS (see for example `BBS/3.13/bioc/rex3/config.sh` in BBS git tree).
+  Note that you will need to make sure to set `BBS_NODE_HOSTNAME` to the same value when you configure BBS (see for example `3.13/bioc/nebbiolo1/config.sh` in BBS git tree).

 - Check `/etc/hosts` and make sure that it contains an entry that maps the name in `/etc/hostname` to 127.0.1.1 or to the permanent IP address